Poi-team/poi-api-documentation/source/includes/internal/_projects.md

 ```

 <div class="public-endpoint"></div>
-## My Projects
+## My fundings

-List all projects for the current user, categorized between `active` and the already successfuly `funded`.
+List all funded projects for the current user, categorized between `active` and the already successfuly `funded`.

 ### HTTP Request